Optimality and Approximate Optimality of Source-Channel Separation in Networks: Three Examples

 \subsection{An Example for Distributed Network Joint Source-Channel Coding}

-Consider the example depicted in Fig. \ref{fig:example0}, where the discrete memoryless sources $S_1,S_2$ are correlated.
-Each discrete memoryless channel between a transmitter and a receiver is orthogonal to the other channels.
-More precisely, the channel from node $i$ to node $j$ has transition probability $P(Y_{i,j}|X_{i,j})$, and the overall transition probability is given by $\prod_{(i,j)} P(Y_{i,j}|X_{i,j})$.
+Consider the example in Fig. \ref{fig:example0}, where the discrete-time finite-alphabet memoryless sources $S_1$ and $S_2$ are correlated.
+Each discrete-time finite-alphabet memoryless channel between a transmitter and a receiver is orthogonal to the other channels: the channel from node $i$ to node $j$ has transition probability $P(Y_{i,j}|X_{i,j})$ and channel capacity $C_{i,j}$, and the overall transition probability of the channel network is $\prod_{(i,j)} P(Y_{i,j}|X_{i,j})$.
 Both node $3$ and node $4$ require a lossy reconstruction of source $S_1$, denoted as $\hat{S}_{1,3}$ and $\hat{S}_{1,4}$, respectively.
 Node $4$ also requires a lossy reconstruction of source $S_2$, denoted as $\hat{S}_{2,4}$.

-Though the capacity region of this special case of the interference channel is not difficult to establish, the rate-distortion region of the source coding problem is not known, and this problem is at least as difficult as the well known distributed source coding problem \cite{Berger:78}.
-Thus the conventional proof approach of characterizing separately the rate-distortion region, channel capacity region and the joint source-channel coding achievable distortion region, and then making comparison, does not yield the desired separation result.
-Next, we illustrate through this example the methodology that enables us to prove the optimality of source-channel separation for the DNJSCC problem.
+The rate-distortion region of the underlying source coding problem is unknown, characterizing which is at least as difficult as the distributed source coding problem \cite{Berger:78}.